March 1: Peace Corps – In 1961, the Peace Corps was formed.

 Seward’s Folly – In 1867, the US purchased Alaska from Russia.

 It’s a Knock Out – In 1842, a general anesthetic was first used for surgery.

 Underground – In 1954, Toronto’s Yonge Street subway opened.

-March 31: Equality – In 1886, Abigail Adams pleads with her husband to include women as voting adults.
+March 31: Equality – In 1886, Abigail Adams asked her husband to include women as voting adults.

 How TALL Are You? – In 1889, the world’s tallest structure was inaugurated.

 Spring Forward – Fall Back – In 1918, DST was first used in the US.

 Virgin Territory – In 1917, the US took possession of the Virgin Islands.